BrockDSL/Introduction-to-ArcGIS-StoryMaps/Tutorial.md

 This tutorial was written by Sharon Janzen, sjanzen@brocku.ca

 ---

-**This tutorial is brought to you by the Brock University Digital Scholarship Lab.
-For more information on the DSL check out our website at [www.brocku.ca/library/dsl/](https://brocku.ca/library/dsl/) or you can e-mail us at dsl@brocku.ca.**

 <!--- Please use reference style images so that it is easier to update pictures later --->